-We would welcome further engagement with SEPA on the future approach to enforcement of permit conditions.
-As discussed earlier, we consider that a central pillar of the regulatory framework must be the inclusion of farm-specific sea lice thresholds (with the intention of ensuring that the exposure threshold in the relevant water body is not exceeded) with enforcement action for breaches of these thresholds.
-We would emphasise that we would not support a threshold for treatment, or management action, but rather an absolute threshold which should not be exceeded.
-We recognise that SEPA have existing powers for fixed and variable monetary penalties, enforcement undertakings and have the ability to review (including reductions in maximum consented biomass where appropriate) and revoke licenses.
+We consider that a central pillar of the regulatory framework must be the inclusion of farm-specific sea lice thresholds (with the intention of ensuring that the exposure threshold in the relevant water body is not exceeded) with enforcement action for breaches of these thresholds.
+We would emphasise that we would not support a threshold for treatment, or management action, but rather an absolute threshold that should not be exceeded.
+We recognise that SEPA has existing powers for fixed and variable monetary penalties, enforcement undertakings and have the ability to review (including reductions in maximum consented biomass where appropriate) and revoke licenses.
 We wish to see a clearly defined regulatory approach set out, which meets the tests of being robust, transparent, enforceable and enforced.

 Monitoring the effectiveness of the framework is fundamental to generating public acceptance of the approach.
 In particular, monitoring the distribution and densities of infective-stage sea lice in the environment, and infestation pressure on wild fish where possible, will be crucial.
-Existing monitoring undertaken by Fisheries Trusts does not currently include all relevant areas, and we would welcome further discussion with SEPA on the monitoring approach to be adopted.
 We are of the view that a degree of compliance monitoring by SEPA, including unannounced audit inspections, is important to ensure transparency in the process.

-We recognise that the classification of river mouths, sea lochs and sounds as wild salmon protection zones is a useful starting place, but many of our members are concerned about gaps in the current proposals.
-We have already highlighted areas such as the Summer Isles, West Sutherland and the Inner Hebrides where further attention would be warranted, and as our understanding of smolt migration pathways improves, it is likely that some additional areas may require inclusion into the framework.
+We recognise that the classification of river mouths, sea lochs and sounds as wild salmon protection zones is a useful starting place, but feel there are gaps in this information, such as the Summer Isles, West Sutherland and the Inner Hebrides where further attention would be warranted, and as our understanding of smolt migration pathways improves, it is likely that some additional areas may require inclusion into the framework.
 Additionally, the duration of exposure needs to be considered on a cumulative basis as fish travel through multiple zones.
 It is currently possible to identify areas where smolts are likely to pass through several zones, particularly where these are adjacent to each other.

 There are a number of examples where minimum passage time for smolts appears to have been considered only in relation to the specific protection zones identified in figure B2.
 However, in some cases, we already have good data which shows that a significant proportion of smolts will pass through adjacent zones.
-For example, around two thirds of smolts from the River Lochy pass through Loch Linnhe, the Sound of Mull and the various zones marked in yellow around Ardnamurchan Point.
+For example, around two-thirds of smolts from the River Lochy pass through Loch Linnhe, the Sound of Mull and the various zones marked in yellow around Ardnamurchan Point.
 It is not clear from the consultation document whether the exposure time for these smolts will be calculated from the total time taken to traverse these adjacent zones.
 In our view, it is fundamentally important that the total exposure time across these zones is used.
 Figure B2 shows estimated minimum passage times for smolts through wild salmon protection zones.
 However, we do not consider that minimum passage times are the most appropriate metric.
 In order to determine exposure times, the best available information should be used.
 We have included below (Table 1) a summary of preliminary data collected on passage times and swimming speeds in year one of the West Coast Tracking Project, highlighting the variation in passage times for tracked smolts.
-The West Coast Tracking Project will continue in 2022, and we would be happy to provide further input on this to SEPA, alongside our project partners, Atlantic Salmon Trust and Marine Scotland Science.
+The West Coast Tracking Project will continue in 2022, and we would be happy to provide further input on this to SEPA, through our Missing Salmon Alliance members, Fisheries Management Scotland and the Atlantic Salmon Trust, and project partners, Marine Scotland Science.